AhmetZamanis/UsedCarKicksClassification/Report.md

     cases.

     - Intuitively, we’d expect most cars to have a smaller risk of being kicks, with a few high-risk ones.
-The NN model also seems to “separate” the riskiest cars from the rest to a higher degree.
+The NN model’s probability predictions also seems to “separate” the riskiest cars from the rest to a higher degree.

 ## Sensitivity analysis